larzconwell/auto_npm/README.md

 Auto NPM
 --------

-Automatically update NPM packages and create Git tags when your commit updates the version number or you include [publish] in the message
+Automatically update NPM packages and create Git tags when a commit updates the version number or increment the number if you include [publish] in the commit message

 ###Usage
 Auto NPM is a command line tool, it's very simple to use and once you enable it in a Git repo, you don't have to do anything at all to use it.